Nurse education

-Nurse education consists of the theoretical and practical training provided to nurses with the purpose to prepare them for their duties as nursing care professionals.
-This education is provided to student nurses by experienced nurses and other medical professionals who have qualified or experienced for educational tasks, traditionally in a type of professional school known as a nursing school or college of nursing.
-Most countries offer nurse education courses that can be relevant to general nursing or to specialized areas including mental health nursing, pediatric nursing, and post-operative nursing.
-Nurse education also provides post-qualification courses in specialist subjects within nursing.
+Nurse education consists of the theoretical and practical preparation of nurses for professional practice.
+It is provided to student nurses by experienced nurses and other health professionals who are qualified or experienced educators, traditionally in a type of professional school known as a nursing school or college of nursing.

-A nursing student can be enrolled in a program that leads to a diploma, an associate degree, or a Bachelor of Science in nursing.
+Pre-qualification education is typically offered at the diploma or bachelor’s degree level.
+Depending on the country, programs may prepare students for general nursing or a specialty such as mental health nursing or pediatric nursing.
+Nurse education commonly continues after graduation through post-qualification courses in specialist subjects such as postoperative care.